Zodiac (comics)

-Zodiac is the name of different groups of fictional characters appearing in American comic books published by Marvel Comics.
+Zodiac is the name of several groups of fictional characters appearing in American comic books published by Marvel Comics.

 Publication history

 The first version of the Zodiac made up of humans appears in The Avengers #72 (Jan.
 1970) and was created by Roy Thomas and Sal Buscema.

 The second version of the Zodiac made up of androids first appears in The Defenders #49 (July 1977) and was created by David Anthony Kraft and Keith Giffen.

 The third version of the Zodiac made up of humans first appears in the second volume of Alpha Flight and was created by Steven T. Seagle (writer), Scott Clark (penciler), and Chris Carlson (inker).

 The fourth version of the Zodiac first appears in New Warriors vol. 4 #4-5 (Nov.-Dec.
 2007) and was created by Kevin Grevioux and Joe Caramagna.

 The fifth version of the Zodiac first appears in Avengers Assemble vol. 2 #1 and was created by Brian Michael Bendis and Mark Bagley.